Saturday, January 9, 2021

 Having precise timing in microcontrollers is important in many projects.
 For this you can use the two libraries presented in this article - millis & micros.

 millis library triggers a timer interrupt every 1 millisecond and increments the milliseconds variable.
-The user can select the size of the milliseconds variable ranging from char (8 bits) to long long (64 bits) with and overflow from 255 milliseconds to 584.9 million years.
+The user can select the size of the milliseconds variable ranging from char (8 bits) to long long (64 bits) with an overflow from 255 milliseconds to 584.9 million years.

 micros library is almost the same as millis but for microseconds.
 The overflow is between 255 microseconds and 584942 years.